dzianisv/dzianisv.github.io/notes/Embedded/Autorsync.md

 I also explored running PhotoPrism on the BananaPi to better organize my media files, enriching my media management system.

-In this refined version of your blog post, I've corrected some spelling and grammatical errors, improved coherence, and enhanced the flow of information.
-This should provide a smoother reading experience for your audience while retaining the technical details of your travel autosync setup.

 ## Iteration 2

 I setup [syncthing](https://syncthing.net/) on both single-board PC to enable 2-way synchronization.
 Now